Individual Retirement Account (IRA) vs 401(k)

 Account access: Individual investors can open an IRA account by signing up for an account online.
 Only employers can open a 401(k) account for an employee as part of a workplace benefit.
 Since 401(k) accounts are a workplace benefit, many companies contribute to their employee’s accounts.
 IRAs don’t allow for employer contributions, meaning that the investor must make all IRA contributions directly.

-Traditional IRAs also have unique income-dependent eligibility rules.
-If you are covered by an employer’s retirement plan and contribute to your Traditional IRA, the following rules apply to you in 2024:
+Traditional IRAs are not subject to income limits, but your ability to deduct contributions may be limited based on your income.
+If you are covered by an employer’s retirement plan and contribute to your Traditional IRA, additional deduction rules set by the IRS may apply to you.

 Key Considerations for Contributing to IRAs and 401(k)

-It’s possible to contribute to both an IRA and 401(k) to maximize your retirement savings.
+For many people, it’s possible to contribute to both an IRA and 401(k) to maximize retirement savings.

 However, if your employer does not match your 401(k) contribution, investors may max out their IRA before contributing to their 401(k).